Skip to content

 The first to develop active pickup technology was the American brand EMG.

-As it happens with most pickups, EMG active pickups can be found in different finishes to adapt to the aesthetics of the guitar in question, or to our personal taste.
+As with most pickups, EMG active pickups are available in different finishes to suit the aesthetics of the guitar in question, or our personal taste.

 Different Finishes on the EMG Active Pickups